Karun842002/fyp-data-scraper/README.md

-#  The Epic PolitiFact-Scraper & Datasets
+#  PolitiFact-Scraper - FYP 2023

 This Repo comprise a Python web scraper designed to fetch fake checked claims from the fact-checking organization politifact.org.